flame/libflame/BUILD.md

     Note: In order to use openmp from the system -DEXT_OPENMP_PATH is to be left blank

 ## 7. Using ctest
-    Ctest is enabled when -DBUILD_TEST=ON OR -DBUILD_LEGACY_TEST=ON.
+    Ctest is enabled when -DBUILD_TEST=ON OR -DBUILD_LEGACY_TEST=ON OR -DBUILD_NETLIB_TEST=ON
-    To run ALL ctests together following command can be given ctest
+    To run ALL ctests together following command can be given. ctest --test-dir [BUILD_DIR]
-    To run a specific ctest following command can be given ctest -R [TEST_NAME]
+    To run a specific ctest following command can be given. ctest -R [TEST_NAME]
         TEST_NAME
         1. main_test
         2. aocl_fla_progress_test
         3. legacy_test
+        4. netlib-test
     To run build from any location
         ctest --test-dir [BUILD_DIR]
-    Additionally --verbose can be added to print the output from the executable
+    Additionally --verbose can be added to print the output from the executable.
     Example:
         Following command can be used to run tests with regular expression neg_test ctest --test-dir <build_dir> -R neg_test --verbose
-        on windows additional "-C Release"  is needed to run the test ctest --test-dir <build_dir> -R neg_test -C Release --verbose
+        on windows additional "-C Release"  is needed to run the test ctest --test-dir <build_dir> -R neg_test -C Release --verbose To list all the tests ctest --test-dir [BUILD_DIR] -N can be given

+## 8. ENABLE GCOV
+    In order to enable code coverage -DENABLE_GCOV can be passed during configuration.
+    After running the executable in the root directory run bash generate_code_coverage_html.sh.
+    It will give you a prompt to view the code coverage of that particular application.